 With his work (media and installation work, video and painting) Vincent Boschma questions external influences, chance and perception.
 In his installations and temporary interventions he provides a commentary on the perception of our environment and invites an opennes to other points of view.

 #MYOWNGENDER is a travelling art installation fusing photography with audio, video, and written word which portrays all nuances of the thematic spectrum.
 The installation is built up out of circle shaped metal constructions in which thirty-five models portray their story in a short interview.
 In my #MYOWNGENDER Sevilay Maria uses collodion wet plating, a photography technique from the 1850s, this technique captures the face in a way no other photography technique can, Sevilay says.
 The photo’s are not varnished so time will leave its mark on the installation in the form of natural oxidation. #MYOWNGENDER reflects the power of vulnerability.
 The power to rewrite the rules of society by being your most pure self.

 Sevilay Maria is a photographer and specializes in the Collodion Wetplate technique.
 She creates here own chemistry with utmost precision and ensures that every hand poured plate is a work of art.
 Sevilay studied photography at the KABK and has been working independently for the past 10 years.
 She observes social matters and opens up taboos.

 Henk Schut / NL: Constructed Silence

 Henk Schut is a multidisciplinary visual artist whose ideas derive from posing questions, looking into environments, communities, historical events and current affairs.
-With each project he looks for the most suitable form in which to express his ideas.
-His work often contains a certain playfulness – without trivializing the subject, but in way that reinforces its explanatory power.
-He has an integrative approach to the environment where he presents his work.
+With each project he looks for the most suitable form to express his ideas.
+His work often contains a certain playfulness that reinforces its explanatory power without trivializing the subject at hand.
+He has an integrative approach to the environment in which he presents his work.

 DR. BIRGER BY APPOINTMENT